 - Check each record.
 If you find the update resulting in overheating then click on the Uninstall updates from the top.

 If all the above solutions didn’t help to cool down your overheated laptop, Let’s tweak on registry editor and disable Runtime Broker which may be consuming your CPU processes, thus causing the issue of the Computer to overheat.

 Press Windows + R, type regedit and ok to open the registry editor. first backup registry database then navigate to

 Here Modify the String value labeled “˜Start’ and change the value data to 4.
-Thats all Close registry editor and reboot your PC. check Disabling Runtime broker stop consuming system resources and fix overheating issue.
+That’s all Close the registry editor and reboot your PC. check Disabling Runtime broker to stop consuming system resources and fix overheating issue.

 So these were some of the tips or methods that you can try to fix Windows 10 Laptop Overheating Issues.
 Some tips you may apply to avoid Windows 10 Laptop Overheating:

 - Always Find a cool room to work on your Windows 10 laptop for a good place will cool down the overheating laptop.